Kattis91/upcoming-artist/README.md

   - Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.

   - Thanks to Alan, Ed, Kevin, Joshua and Sarah from the Tutors team for helping me with diverse things.

+### Deployment

+ 1. Log in to GitHub.
+If you haven't created an account yet, please sign up first.

+ 2. Find the repository for this project, _Kattis91/upcoming-artist_.

+ 3. Click on the **Settings** link on the top navigation bar.

+ 4. Click on the **Pages** link on the left side navigation bar.

+ 5. In the Build and Deployment section choose **main** from the drop down select branch menu.

+ 6. Click **Save**.
+Your live Github Pages site is now deployed at the URL shown.